 Published state to the

 - Actions automatically load the record they are being run on from the database.
-You don't have to manually fetch the record that is being operated on.
+You don't have to manually fetch the record that the action is running on.

-- Actions have permissions that determine whether a user or API Key should be allowed to run the desired behavior.
-These permissions are built into the Gadget platform and configured by you.
-When an action is called, Gadget verifies that the caller has permission to run that action.
+- Each Action has permissions that determine whether a user or API Key can run it.
+Think of permissions as the answer to who can run an action.
+When an Action is called, Gadget verifies that the caller has permission to run that action.
 For more information on roles and permissions, see the Access Control guide.
-Think of permissions as the answer to who can run an action.

 - Actions can have arbitrary preconditions that need to be met in order to run.
+Think of preconditions as the answer to when , or under what circumstances, an action can be run.
 This allows expressing business logic beyond just the state a record is in to prevent action execution.
 For example, to prevent a blog from being able to publish posts on weekends, you would create a precondition on the